AVMf/avmf/README.md

 AVM<i>f</i> was designed to enable researchers and practitioners understand the algorithms behind the AVM and use it in their projects, and is freely available for use under the MIT licence.
 More information can be found on the framework's website: <http://avmframework.org>

-## Downloading and Installing
+## Downloading, Installing and Building

-The AVM<i>f</i> project has been implemented using Maven, a build automation tool for projects programmed in the Java programming language.
-If you wish to build the AVM<i>f</i> tool from its source code, then you will first need to install Maven on your workstation.
-If you have already installed Maven, then please go directly to the next section.
-Otherwise, follow the installation guidelines at https://maven.apache.org/install.html.

-Following the installation of Maven:

-1. Clone the AVM<i>f</i> project repository using either a graphical Git client or by running the following command at the prompt of your terminal window:
+To download AVM<i>f</i> you will need to clone the AVM<i>f</i> project repository using either a graphical Git client or by running the following command at the prompt of your terminal window:

 	 `git clone https://github.com/AVMf/avmf.git`

-2. To run the examples provided with AVM<i>f</i>, you will need to build AVM<i>f</i> from its source code by following the instructions in the next section.
+Then, to run the examples provided with AVM<i>f</i>, you will need to build AVM<i>f</i> from its source code by following the instructions in the next section.

 ### Building